The short answer is,

 that go on and on, for what seems like forever, at the expense of my current end client.

-When I'm presented to a client, I don't talk about rate, if this is one of your concerns,
+When I'm presented to a client, I don't talk about salary, if this is one of your concerns,

 and I do give you feedback, usually the same day.
 Similarly, I expect a notification from you

-as to the outcome of my phone interview.
+as to the outcome of my client interview.